 All Christians, having become children of God by baptism, have a right to a Christian education1.
 While this is an ongoing process through the various phases of life, the education of children and young people has consistently held a privileged place in the mission of the Church.
-It has a heightened importance today as it is observed widely that the first victims of the spiritual and cultural crisis gripping the world are the young2.
+In the present context, Religious Education is often the only opportunity for students to encounter the message of faith2.

-Parents, and those who legitimately take their place, are right- fully recognised as the prime educators of their children3.
+Parents, and those who legitimately take their place, are rightfully recognised as the prime educators of their children3.
 By choosing baptism for their child, they make a commitment to bring up the child in the Catholic faith.
 In fulfilling their responsibilities, parents have the right to be assisted by both society and the Church.
 A key institution in collaborating with parents is the school and the Church acknowledges that it is the parents' prerogative to decide the type of schooling for their child, be it secular or religious.
 Local parish programs, including Special Religious Education in Government Schools, aid a child's religious formation.
 Parents who are themselves involved in these programs find that their own faith is nourished and, in turn, that of their children.